n8n-io/n8n-docs/docs/integrations/credentials/httpRequest.md

 You must use the authentication method required by the app or service you want to query.

+### Existing credential types

+n8n recommends uing this option whenever it's available.
+It offers an easier way to set up and manage credentials, compared to configuring generic credentials.

+You can use [App-specific HTTP credentials](/integrations/custom-operations/) to perform custom operations with some APIs where n8n has a node for the platform.
+For example, n8n has an Asana node, and supports using your Asana credentials in the HTTP Request node.
+Refer to [App-specific HTTP credentials](/integrations/custom-operations/) for more information.

+### Generic authentication

 The following generic authentication methods are available:

 * Basic Auth